 Knowing when to delegate

-Part of managing an ambitious team is knowing when it’s time to outsource or delegate work.
+Part of IT project management is managing an ambitious team is knowing when it’s time to outsource or delegate work.

 Your staff do their best work when provided with the tools and time to do so.
 It’s important to acknowledge when you’re wasting their time on demotivating tasks, and also to notice when your team are getting frustrated by not having the right software or equipment.